10 Interesting Facts About Vietnam That Can Make You Surprised

 Beer shops can be found easily in Vietnam.

 High consumption is the basis for many beer brands in Vietnam that race to develop and promote throughout the country.
-Beer prices in this country are cheap, and with the acumen of the manufacturers, this special drink is available everywhere.
-Therefore, coming to Vietnam, whether in the countryside or the city, from small alleys to big streets, you can easily see beer shops.
-To wit, Vietnam is a vast beer garden.
+Beer prices in this country are cheap, and with the manufacturers’ acumen, this particular drink is available everywhere.

 Almost every major city in Vietnam has its own beer brand with local characteristics, such as Huda in Hue, Hanoi beer, 333 in Saigon, and Laru in Da Nang.